Bharata chakravarti: Conquest and administration

 Bharata is claimed to be the first law-giver of the current half-cycle in Jain tradition.
-He is said to have added the fourth varna, brahmins, to the three-fold varna-system created by Rishabhanatha which consisted of ksatriyas (warriors), vaishyas (merchants) and shudras (manual workers).
+He is said to have added the fourth varna, brahmins, to the three-fold varna-system created by Rishabhanatha which consisted of ksatriyas, vaishyas and shudras.
 Their role, as mentioned in tradition, was to meditate, learn, teach and search for knowledge.

 Renunciation

 According to Digambara texts, when Bharata discovered that he is becoming old due to a white hair in his head, he immediately decided to become a Jain monk.
-Because of the effect of his growing renunciation over the years, he destroyed his inimical karmas within an antaramuhūrta (less than forty-eight minutes) and attained Kevala Jnana (omniscience).
-Svetambara traditional accounts reject the claim of his renunciation and maintain that he gained omniscience after the death of his father.
+Because of the effect of his growing renunciation over the years, he destroyed his inimical karmas within an antaramuhūrta (less than forty-eight minutes) and attained Kevala Jnana (omniscience). Śvetāmbara traditional accounts reject the claim of his renunciation and maintain that he gained omniscience after the death of his father.

 Legacy and adoration

-Bharatavarsha
+According to Jain and even many Hindu scriptures like Adipurana and Triṣaṣṭiśalākāpuruṣacaritra, Rishabhanatha was the son of Nabhiraja, and Rishabha had a son named Bharata, and after his name, the land the conquered was known as Bharat.
 India was named "Bhāratavarsha" or "Bhārata" or "Bharata-bhumi" after him.
 In the Hindu text, Skanda Purana (chapter 37) it is stated that "Rishabhanatha was the son of Nabhiraja, and Rishabha had a son named Bharata, and after the name of this Bharata, this country is known as Bharata-varsha."
 Bharata also finds his mention in Bhagavata Purana.

 Temples

 Some Jain temples contain images of Bharata as a Jain monk, including one at Shravanabelagola.
 The Koodalmanikyam Temple in Kerala was originally a Jain temple dedicated to Bharata as the main deity.
-In May 2017, the tallest statue of lord Bharata with a height of 45 ft (35 ft body + 12 ft pedestal) weighing about 50 ton was erected in Mangalgiri (Shri kshetra bharat ka bharat), Sagar, Madhya Pradesh, India.
-Earlier it was planned to erect a 57 ft tall monolithic statue comprising 45 ft body and 12 ft pedestal weighing about 100 ton, however, it was broken in the process of erection and therefore, a shorter statue was created and successfully erected.
+In May 2017, the tallest statue of lord Bharata with a height of 45 ft (35 ft body + 12 ft pedestal) weighing about 50 tons was erected in Mangalgiri (Shri kshetra bharat ka bharat), Sagar, Madhya Pradesh, India.
+Earlier, a 57 ft tall monolithic statue comprising 45 ft body and 12 ft pedestal weighing about 100 tons was planned to be erected.
+However, it was broken in the process of erection and therefore, a shorter statue was created and successfully erected.